 - Upon receipt of the Honors Program Reconsideration Form, the following steps will be taken:

 - The Honors Program Student Data Form will be completed by appropriate staff.

-- The principal will analyze the teacher perceived rate of learning (TPRL) traits, TCAP Percentile Scores (not applicable for 2017-18), and STAR Enterprise percentile scores.
-The student must meet the requirement in two of the three areas to be considered for Honors.
+- The principal will analyze the teacher perceived rate of learning (TPRL) traits and STAR Enterprise percentile scores.
+The student must meet the requirement in both areas to be considered for Honors.